yandex/mapsapi-polylabeler/README.md

 With map zoom change the state resets to default.

+In ObjectManager version of polylabeler state resets to default on any change within labels in vieport, i.e. on any zoom and almost on any drag.
+It's better to set `labelForceVisible` option to hide labels instead of updating state's `visible`.

 ```js
 const polyLabeler = new Polylabel(map, objectManager);
 let state = polyLabeler.getLabelState(polygon);